kissgyorgy/my-stars/README.md

 ## TypeScript

+- [payloadcms/payload](https://github.com/payloadcms/payload) - Payload is the open-source, fullstack Next.js framework, giving you instant backend superpowers.
+Get a full TypeScript backend and admin panel instantly.
+Use Payload as a headless CMS or for building powerful applications.
+- [calcom/cal.com](https://github.com/calcom/cal.com) - Scheduling infrastructure for absolutely everyone.
 - [chartdb/chartdb](https://github.com/chartdb/chartdb) - Free and open-source database diagrams editor, visualize and design your DB with a single query.
 - [marcomaroni-github/twitter-to-bluesky](https://github.com/marcomaroni-github/twitter-to-bluesky) - Import all tweets exported from X/Twitter to a Bluesky account.
 - [lachholden/obsidian-recipe-view](https://github.com/lachholden/obsidian-recipe-view) - View your Obsidian notes as interactive recipe cards while you cook.